 Source: State, territory and Australian Government agencies.

-Forest management codes of practice provide specific guidance for sustainable forest management practices in public and private production native and plantation forests in each state and territory, as well as in nature conservation reserves in Tasmania.
+Forest management codes of practice provide specific guidance for sustainable forest management practices in public and private plantations and native forests managed for wood production in each state and territory, as well as in nature conservation reserves in Tasmania.
 In production forests the codes cover a range of issues, such as forest planning; forest access and roads; forest harvesting; the conservation of non-wood values; pest, weed and fire management; and the harvesting of non-wood forest products.
 The codes vary in their legal status and coverage as summarised in Table 7.1a-4.

 Table 7.1a-4: Forest management codes of practice, their legal status and coverage, by jurisdiction